Creative Lancashire celebrates 115 years of International Women’s Day with a special event at the Harris Museum, Preston.

 23 February 2026 by Michelle

-To celebrate the 115 anniversary of International Women’s Day, Creative Lancashire is hosting a special IWD26 Creative Women Networking Event entitled “Give to Gain: Women shaping Culture, Place & Possibility.”
+To celebrate the 115 anniversary of International Women’s Day, Creative Lancashire hosted a special IWD26 Creative Women Networking Event entitled “Give to Gain: Women shaping Culture, Place & Possibility.”

 Creative Lancashire celebrates 115 years of International Women’s Day with a special event at the Harris Museum, Preston.

-Creative Lancashire has a long history of supporting International Women’s Day, including publishing feature articles and hosting events about trailblazing women with a connection to Lancashire and working in creative or cultural industries.
+Creative Lancashire has a long history of supporting International Women’s Day, including publishing feature articles and hosting events about trailblazing women with a connection to Lancashire and working in creative, tech and cultural industries.

 See past events and features dating back to 2020, and watch highlights from the 2024 and 2025 events.

-Aligned with the IWD 2026 theme, #GivetoGain, this year’s Conversations in Creativity discussion will explore how removing barriers, redistributing opportunity, and investing in women’s leadership doesn’t diminish success, it multiplies it.
+Aligned with the IWD 2026 theme, #GivetoGain, this year’s Conversations in Creativity discussion explored how removing barriers, redistributing opportunity, and investing in women’s leadership doesn’t diminish success, it multiplies it.

-The session will look at how ideas, resources, visibility, generosity and support can act as a powerful catalyst for equity, inclusion, and long-term change, and how women – and how their collaborative projects help to shape place, culture and community, and empower underrepresented voices.
+The session looked at how ideas, resources, visibility, generosity and support can act as a powerful catalyst for equity, inclusion, and long-term change, and how women – and how their collaborative projects help to shape place, culture and community, and empower underrepresented voices.

 Jenny Rutter, Chair of Creative Lancashire, commented on the need for these conversations and for further action: